 It's normal to get a bit irrational after a breakup.
-For a few weeks it's somewhat socially acceptable to break down in tears in the middle of a shopping centre, or live on five-day-old pasta while obsessively scrolling through old photos.
+For a few weeks, it's somewhat socially acceptable to break down in tears in the middle of a shopping center or live on five-day-old pasta while obsessively scrolling through old photos.
 Or worse.
 Because some people take it a hell of a lot further.

 We spoke to three people who have acted, well, a bit crazily during breakups.
-These are people who our friends have labelled as their "psycho exes", who we then chased for their side of the story.
-Turns out, the psycho ex stereotypes weren't so black and white.
+These are people who our friends have labeled as their "psycho exes," who we then chased for their side of the story.
+Turns out, the psycho ex-stereotypes weren't so black and white.

 All names have been changed, obviously.